Exploration-Lab/Exploration-Lab.github.io/src/pages/research-areas/sign-language/index.md

     }
 ]
 ---
-# Legal NLP
+# Indian Sign Language

-A small description about the things handled in Legal NLP
+A small description about the things handled in Indian Sign Language Generation and Translation